Gagandeep39/nodejs-blog-app/README.md

 | POST   | `/posts/:id/comments` | comment-service |
 | GET    | `/posts `             | query-service   |
 | GET    | `/`                   | Client          |

+## Skaffold

+- Using `kubectl rollout restart deployment <depl-name>` everytime to update a container is not a good apprach
+- Skaffold automates above task in dev environment
+- Allows updating code for a pod
+- Allows creation/deletion easily
+- Runs outside the cluster
+- Start scaffold's yml file starts the cluter and stopng it stops the cluster
+- Started using `skaffold start`
+- Supports live reload
+- **NOTE** Refer the `skaffold.yml` in root of directory

+### Installation

+- Site can be found at the [link](https://skaffold.dev/)
+- Run `choco install -y skaffold`

 ## NOTE
 - `docker run -it [img-id] sh` - Overides default command and **starts container**